pkp/pkp-docs/learning-ops/en/editorial-dashboard.md

 ![The Discussions panel with multiple discussions.](./assets/sample-disc-3.5.png)

-You can easily see who sent the most recent reply, when the reply was sent, and the number of replies.
+You can see who sent the most recent reply, when the reply was sent, and the number of replies.

-Moderators also have the option to mark a discussion as closed, which can be useful when tracking tasks that result from discussions.
+Moderators can also mark a discussion as closed, which can be useful when tracking tasks that result from discussions.
 Only Moderators can reply to closed discussions.

 > Moderators can edit and delete discussions by pressing the blue arrow next to the discussion and clicking the Edit or Delete links.
 Note that deleted discussions will **still be logged in the Activity Log**.
-This means the content of deleted discussion will still be accessible to Moderators.
+This means the content of deleted discussions will still be accessible to Moderators.
 {:.notice}

 To open a discussion, click the subject of the discussion in the Discussions panel.

 ![An example discussion between the author and Moderators, including an attachment and an option to Add a message.](./assets/sample-disc-message-3.5.png)

 All participants in the discussion as well as all messages will be displayed in the window.
 Attached files are displayed below their messages.
 You can download the file by clicking the filename.

 To reply, click the Add Message button.
 You can include an attachment in a reply just as you would when starting a discussion.